MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/anyif-aggfunction.md

 **Arguments**

 * *Expr*: Expression that will be used for aggregation calculation.
-* *Predicate*: predicate that if true, the *Expr* will be used for aggregation calculation.
+* *Predicate*: Predicate that if true, the *Expr* will be used for aggregation calculation.

 **Returns**